llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

 argument is one, the result should contain only directories.

 The result should be a comma-separated list of hex-encoded paths.
-Paths denoting a directory should end with a directory separator (`/` or `\`.
+Paths denoting a directory should end with a directory separator (`/` or `\`).

 ## vFile:size

 ### Brief

-Get the size of a file on the target system, filename in ASCII hex.
+Get the size of a file on the target system, filename in ASCII hex encoding.

 ### Example